miguelcoria94/JustStocks/frontend/README.old.md

-Check to see if your Redux dev tools was successfully connected and if there is a `store` on the `window` in your browser's dev tools console.

 Try to dispatch an action from your browser's dev tools console.
 Make sure to include a `type` key in the action that you dispatch.